-Your NWP verification is valid through May 9, 2014.
+Your verification is valid through March 18, 2017.
 All NWPs will expire on March 18, 2017.
 It is incumbent upon you to remain informed of changes to the NWPs.
 A public notice of the change(s) will be issued when any of the NWPs are modified, reissued, or revoked.
 Furthermore, if you commence or are under contract to commence this activity before the date on which the relevant NWP is reissued, modified, or revoked, you will have twelve (12) months from the date of the reissuance, modification, or revocation of the NWP to complete the activity under the present terms and conditions of the relevant NWP.

-A preliminary jurisdictional determination (PJD) has been conducted to determine the extent of U.S. Army Corps of Engineers (Corps) geographic jurisdiction, upon which this NWP verification is based.
-A P JD is advisory in nature and is a written indication that Corps geographic jurisdiction may be present on a particular site, but is not appealable.
+A preliminary jurisdictional determination (JD) has been conducted to determine the extent of U.S. Army Corps of Engineers (Corps) geographic jurisdiction, upon which this NWP verification is based.
+A preliminary JD is advisory in nature and is a written indication Corps geographic jurisdiction may be present on a particular site, but is not appealable.
+An approved JD is an official Corps determination of the precisely identified limits of Corps geographic jurisdiction on a particular site, and is appealable.
+Should you wish to appeal an approved JD, you may request an administrative appeal under Corps regulations at 33 C.F.R. part 331.
+Please refer to the enclosed/previously mailed Notification of Appeal Process (NAP) fact sheet and Request for Appeal (RFA) form for more information.